ratwolfzero/hopalong_python/README.md

 This program comes in two versions:

-Basic hopalong
-Version: Calculates and displays the Hopalong attractor.
+Basic Version: Calculates and displays the Hopalong attractor.

 Advanced Version:
-The advanced version additionally tracks the pixel hit count (density) to control the rendering via the colormap andgenerates detailed statistics regarding pixel hit counts and their distribution.
+The advanced version additionally tracks the pixel hit count (density) and generates detailed statistics regarding pixel hit counts and their distribution.

-Performance optimization by using the Numba @njit (nopython=true)
+Performance optimization by using the Numba @njit (nopython=true) decorator

 Avoiding Numpy vectorization, parallelization with Numba / Numba prange, parallel iteration with Python zip is obviously the fastest solution using the @njit decorator and avoids race conditions caused by prange